PWA Installation

-Step 1: Create a django_spire/favicons/ directory in your static or static_files directory
+Create a django_spire/favicons/ directory inside your project's static or staticfiles directory:

-Step 2: Create a manifest.json file in the favicons directory.
+Add a manifest.json file to the favicons directory:

 {